tradfree-mod/dimmer-frame/README.md

 it to `"none"`, or with `make` by passing `'-Dbuild_supports="easy/hardcore"'` (yes you need the quotation marks)

+Under [/img](/img) you can find a preview of the supports (in cyan) that you can use as reference for removal.

 ### Important

 The build does **not** flip the model if you build it with "hardcore"